PIM for Shopify

 Shopify delivers strong storefront tools, but it does not track where product data comes from or how it changes across teams and systems.
 Shopify’s own engineering team notes ongoing struggles with data curation, governance, and discoverability, explaining that groups often search through tools and chat threads to find the correct version.

-Merchants experience the same issue as ERP feeds, supplier files, spreadsheets, and apps all push updates into Shopify without clear lineage.
+Merchants experience the same issue as ERP feeds, supplier files, spreadsheets, and apps all push updates into Shopify without a clear lineage.
 Versions multiply, editing histories disappear, and confidence in the “final” dataset drops.

 B2B buyers expect complete, reliable product information before purchase.